Slow fashion and Heritage

 Having developed collections based on the British textiles legacy in Chile, Alpaca Samka participated in an exhibition at the London Chilean Embassy called “The Best of Chilean Design” (organized by the Chilean Trade Commission Office – ProChile – and World Latin Trends.
 The featured collection was Humberstone.
 Alpaca Samka was subsequently chosen and mentored by the UK DIT (Department of International Trade) to take part in the UK Latin American Inward Investment Project.

 We are now establishing a textile studio in the UK to assist with production of new collections based on local UK places or history.
-Work has started on our Beagle collection (honouring the Beagle 3 Project).
-Another collection in development will be Red House (using natural dyes from local plants such as Madder and Woad – which was historically harvested specifically for dying from next to Severn River in Tewkesbury).
+Work has started on our Red House collection (using natural dyes from local plants such as Madder and Woad – which was historically harvested specifically for dying from next to Severn River in Tewkesbury).

 Other important milestones: